Please follow & like us :)

 Pignoli Cookies – Easy Italian Pine Nut Cookies

-A plate of pine nut cookies dusted with powdered sugar.
+A flowered plate of cookies studded with pine nuts and sprinkled with powdered sugar.

-These delicious cookies are slightly crunchy on the outside with a chewy almond-flavored center.
-They are amaretti-style or macaroon-style cookies that are studded with toasted pine nuts.
-In southern Italy, you are sure to find these cookies adorning a cookie tray or dessert table along with other classic Italian cookies, such as PizzicatiAnginetti, or Almond Paste Cookies.
+Pignoli cookies, known in Italy as amaretti con pignoli, are amaretti-style or macaroon-style cookies topped with toasted pine nuts.
+In Sicily, you are sure to find these traditional Italian cookies adorning a cookie tray or dessert table along with other delicious cookies, such as PizzicatiAnginetti, Italian Rainbow Cookies, or Almond Paste Cookies.

 WHAT YOU WILL LOVE ABOUT THESE COOKIES

-There are only 4 ingredients in this recipe…well, five if you want to dust them with powdered sugar!
+This recipe has only four ingredients— well, five if you want to dust them with powdered sugar!

 They are everyone’s favorite cookies!
-These cookies have a sweet almond flavor and the most perfect chewy texture!
+They have a rich almond flavor and the perfect chewy texture.

 Authentic Italian pignoli cookies are naturally gluten-free!